Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, proficiency with Smith's tools.

-You have learned to enhance your craft even further, you gain the following benefits:
+You have learned to enhance your craft even further.

 * You gain expertise in Smith’s tools.
 * You have learned to work with exotic materials like Adamantine or Mithral.